mattermost/docs/source/process/sg_general-guidelines.rst

 Word Usage Guidelines
 ---------------------

-To promote consistency and clarity, follow the word usage and spelling guidelines in the following list.
+To promote consistency and clarity, follow the word usage and spelling guidelines below.

 can, might, may
   The word *may* can have several meanings.
 To avoid ambiguity, use *can* or *might* instead of *may*.
 Use *can* to mean *capable of* and *might* to mean that something is possible.
 Use *may* only to give permission to do something.